Kevin9W/Project2-PersonaDB/README.md

 |type            |The type of the skill associated with chosen persona. |string  |

 ### POST /api/personas/
+This route creates a new persona.
 Replace [PH] in the request body with values of the appropriate type.

 Request:
 ```